Director of Training for Patsy Rodenburg. The Patsy Rodenburg Academy Actor, Artistic Director, Director, Voice Coach.

 The Sweetest Thing Musical

 Script and Music by Lee Wilson.
-If interested in collaborating on this project, please contact wilsonle@tcd.ie.
+If interested in collaborating on this project, please contact me at wilsonle@tcd.ie

 Synopsis